gbiagini/hlagenie/README.md

 #### Counting mismatches between donor and recipient given two sets of alleles

-Calling `hlagenie-match` from the command line with a recipient haplotype and a donor haplotype and a set of positions will allow you to retrieve the number of mismatches between the donor and recipient at those positions.
+Calling `hlagenie-match` from the command line with a recipient genotype and a donor genotype and a set of positions will allow you to retrieve the number of mismatches between the donor and recipient at those positions.
 This is based on the mature protein sequence of the alleles.
 This uses the gapped sequences by default to best assess matching.
 This value is adjusted for donor homozygosity.

 ```bash
 hlagenie-match --recip-haplo "A*01:01+A*01:02" --donor-haplo "A*02:01+A*01:02" --positions 1 2 3 4 5 # returns 0